galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 ## Input Requirements

 The source-extractor tool accepts a single image file as input, with the option to provide a mask and/or a filter.
 Typically, for astronomy, a sky image contains luminous sources.
+In addition, the tool accepts several parameters related to the background estimation and source detectionm, which are set to the suggested default values.
+A subset of them is described in the subsection below.

 **Image:**
 - Preferrably: light sources on a dark background.